-Against this background, the reproduction process becomes significantly complicated and depends directly on the capability of the enterprise to satisfy the existing demand.
-There is a good reason that during less than half century marketing has turned from sales function to real business philosophy.
-Currently, it may be said without exaggeration that marketing key decisions serve as the basis for the development of effective strategies for business growth.
+Against this background, the reproduction process becomes significantly complicated and depends directly on the capability of an enterprise to satisfy the existing demand.
+There is a good reason that during less than half-century marketing has turned from sales function to real business philosophy.
+Currently, it may be said without exaggeration that marketing key decisions serve as the basis for the development of effective strategies of business growth.

-However, in the general case, the success of business operations depends on how it can adjust itself to impact of the external conditions: economic, research and technological, social and political.
-Competitions, markets, prices, interaction with other systems, risks and some other factors determine the current position of the economic system.
+However, in the general case, the success of business operations depends on how it can adjust itself to the impact of the external conditions: economic, research and technological, social and political.
+Competitions, markets, prices, interaction with other systems, risks and a number of other factors determine the current position of the economic system.

 Depending on the degree of impact, three types of management systems can be distinguished: